 Certain floating rates (in addition to LIBOR) are or have historically been established by a poll of market participants rather than actual trade quotations.
 This has led to concerns that these rates may be subject to manipulation.
 In July 2013, the International Organization of Securities Commissions published principles for financial benchmarks that included recommendations for changes to benchmark governance, quality and accountability mechanisms (the "IOSCO Principles").
 As a result, the publishers of these benchmarks may adopt changes to governance arrangements for the administrators and the determinations and methodologies of these benchmarks.
-For example, ICE Administration assumed the role of benchmark administrator for ISDAFIX (which it renamed "ICE Swap Rate") effective August 1, 2014, and ICE Administration completed a transition to a new calculation methodology for the ICE Swap Rate on March 31, 2015, which moved from a polled submission model, where contributing banks submit price estimates, to a methodology based on actual transactions and/or executable quotes posted on regulated trading venues.
+For example, ICE Administration assumed the role of benchmark administrator for ISDAFIX effective August 1, 2014, and ICE Administration recently announced it will introduce a new calculation methodology for ISDAFIX that will move from a polled submission model, where contributing banks submit price estimates, to a methodology based on actual transactions and/or executable quotes posted on regulated trading venues.
 Additional governance changes aimed at aligning rates benchmarks with the IOSCO Principles are expected.